TULiberalArts/University-Community-Collaborative/pages/undergradaute.md

 The Department of Greek and Roman Classics offers courses in Ancient Greek and Latin, as well as a wide range of courses on the literature, culture and history of these ancient Mediterranean civilizations; these courses use English texts so that any interested student can participate.

 View a list of our Spring 2017 courses [here](http://www.cla.temple.edu/classics/files/2016/10/Spring-2017-Courses-in-Classics.pdf).

+## Awards/Scholarships

+Every year the department gives out the Professor Nicholas Vlachos Memorial Award for excellence in classical languages and literatures to a senior Greek and Roman Classics major.
+Classics students are eligible for, and often win, other college awards in the humanities and for service (docx.)
+(You will need Microsoft Word, or a Microsoft Word Viewer to access this file.).

+## Study Abroad

+Study Abroad: Greek and Roman Classics students are encouraged to study abroad, particularly at Temple University Rome.
+The location and course offerings in Rome make it extremely attractive to anyone interested in the ancient world.
+Students interested in studying in Rome or on another international campus are encouraged to consult with departmental faculty early in their career at Temple.
+For more information see the Study Abroad website.